New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 <details>
 <summary>How do I change these values?</summary>
-If there is a prexisting number or value next to the name of the setting name, you can replace that value with the desired value (e.g. replace the "N0CALL" with your callsign in double quotes, "W0MXX").
+If there is a pre-existing number or value next to the name of the setting name, you can replace that value with the desired value (e.g. replace the "N0CALL" with your callsign in double quotes, "W0MXX").
 If there is no value next to the name, you need to comment out the setting to disable that functionality, or uncomment to enable that functionality (comments are defined by adding // at the start of the line).
 </details>

 ## Upload the Code!